Sloeber/arduino-eclipse-plugin/website/WebContent/fragments/how_to/install_V4_product.md

  0. Make sure you have Java 8 on your system.
  1. Download the product version for your platform
- 2. Unpack the file downloaded in a folder (on windows use 7zip to unzip and untar )
+ 2. Unpack the file downloaded in a folder (on windows use 7zip to unzip and untar ) (on mac do not unzip in the download folder)
  3. start eclipse product
  4. wait for the product to download the Arduino AVR boards and tools